 Where to learn to ski in Alberta

-If you're getting out for the first time this spring, you want to find somewhere that is convenient, easily accessible and offers the support you need, from the rental shop to the ski instruction on the hill.
+If you're getting out for the first time, you want to find somewhere that is convenient, easily accessible and offers the support you need, from the rental shop to the ski instruction on the hill.
 Natural beauty, good food options and other recreational activities nearby may also factor into your decision.

 For the experienced riders coaxing their friends into the sport, the option to hit some gnarlier terrain or tackle a new skill with some advanced coaching could be considerations as well.

 Four great places to learn to ski in Alberta